7/16/2025

 Checkout: What is Generative BI and Why It Matters in 2025?

-6. Why It Matters Now
+It Matters Now

 Modern work is fast and complex.
 Systems talk to each other constantly.
 Waiting for someone to notice a dashboard alert is like missing the stoplight, it slows everything down.